 Marketplace Lending is a Safe Bet for Transitional Markets

 With marketplace lending, you can bypass the ownership dilemma.
 You cut out holding costs, and it’s easier to move your money around if it isn’t tied up in a physical investment.
-There’s nothing wrong with owning properties, especially if they’re appreciating in value, of course.
-On the other hand, if you need a quick exit strategy due to the unpredictable nature of the markets and their potential for quick turnaround, then fractional ownership on a short-term loan or real estate development can help you gauge where the market is headed long term and allow you to shift your asset mix if the need arises.
+Of course, there’s nothing wrong with owning properties, especially if they appreciate in value.
+On the other hand, if you need a quick exit strategy due to the unpredictable nature of the markets and their potential for quick turnaround, then fractional ownership on a short-term loan or real estate development can help you gauge where the market is headed long-term and allow you to shift your asset mix if the need arises.

 At the end of the day, private investors would do well to maintain a good mix of alternative investments, including real estate, and rely on crowdfunding platforms for short-term investments and to keep some of those assets liquid.
 Whichever way the market ends up turning, you’re more likely to come out smelling like a rose.